 The student will write a critique of 2 case studies in the course.
 Each case study critique must be 3–5 pages and discuss the major facts of the case, and the student should tell whether or not he/she believes the right decision(s) was/were made and why.

 The student will identify a problem in public administration.
 The paper must include an abstract, introduction, background on the issue, detailed presentation of the importance of the issue, discussion of possible solutions, and a recommendation for the solution.
 The paper must be 8–10 pages and include a minimum of ten scholarly resources to support the student’s work.

-Both the Midterm and Final Essays will require the student to respond to a broad-based question about public administration.
+Both the Essay: Midterm Assignment and the Essay: Final Assignment will require the student to respond to a broad-based question about public administration.
 In essence, the student will be asked to demonstrate critical thinking about controversial issues in public administration and take a position on which course of action would be the best approach for public administrators.